pbberlin/tools/os/fsi/readme.md

 Keeps directories and files completely in RAM.
 Good for quick testing.
 Cleanup is included.

-#### aefs
+#### dsfs
-With aefs you can write on google's datastore like onto a local hard disk.
+With dsfs you can write on google's datastore like onto a local hard disk.
 See doc.go for details.